Kernix13/github-actions-dotfiles/dotfiles.md

 # Using ESLINT and DOTFILES

-Check out Eddie Jaoude repo [docs-1](https://github.com/eddiejaoude/docs-1) for various dot folders
+Check out Eddie Jaoude repo [docs-1](https://github.com/eddiejaoude/docs-1) for various dot folders.
+Also check out [vscode-icons](https://github.com/vscode-icons/vscode-icons) for a huge amount of dotfiles.

 What is the npm package `browser-sync` used for?
 In place of the LiveServer extension?